-Sometimes misunderstood for being all over the place, the visionary leader can find it hard to settle down: they’re dreamers!
-Not the strongest at day-to-day business management, they compensate in making their team feel valued.
+Sometimes misunderstood for being disorganised, the visionary leader can find it hard to settle down: they’re dreamers!
+Not the strongest at day-to-day business management, they compensate by making their team feel valued.
 In fact, this is one of their goals!
 As far as they’re concerned, they’re building an amazing dream!

 Their motivation can make visionary leaders good at getting results.
 However, they will often need strong operational teams to work with them.
 Fantastic for new ventures, and of all management styles, this is likely the one to create the salons of tomorrow.